robocomp/robocomp-robolab/components/hardware/base/robexComp/README.md

 # RobexComp

 `RobexComp` component is a controller software for custom-made mobile robot in Robolab, University of Extremadura.
 The controller component consists of `JoystickAdapter.idsl` for sending control data message, `DifferentialRobot.idsl` for reading and controlling specific dynamics of differential robot and `GenericBase.idsl` for reading general robot states.
-For developer notices, the follow list specifies set of implemented functions for each of the interfaces:
+For developer notices, the following list specifies the set of implemented functions for each of the interfaces:

 * **DifferentialRobot.idsl**: please refer to `DifferentialRobotComp` documentation in file `robocomp/components/robocomp-robolab/components/hardware/base/differentialrobotComp/`.
 * **JoystickAdapter.idsl**: